aomaits/algo_practice/README.md

 > Given a square matrix, calculate the absolute difference between the sums of its diagonals.

 ### Problem Solving

+#### Unnecessary Loop
 I started out by setting up a forEach loop to determine how many rows (subarrays) each matrix (array) contained.
 I soon realized I did not need this separate loop and removed it.

+#### Summing Up the Left-to-Right Diagonal
 When setting up my leftToRightDiagonal function, I initially tried to tally the index position of the row and the individual number.
 Then I realized that both index positions increase at the same rate will always be equal in a matrix.
 Thus, I simplified the code by using the single index position twice.

+#### Summing Up the Right-to-Left Diagonal
+This was not so simple on the rightToLeftDiagonal function.
+Whereas before the index of the subarray matched the index of the number within that subarray when moving on the left-to-right diagonal, the indices would have to start at the opposite poles in this function and cross.

+For example, if we were given a matrix of 3 rows and 3 columns, we would need the index of the first subarray to be `[0]`.
+The value we need to access from that first row is on the far right, so it would have an index of `[2]`.
+While the subarray index climbs for the next few rows, the index of the value from within the subarray falls.
+They would overlap in the next row (the center of the matrix).
+Finally, the subarray's index would be up to `[2]` while the value's index would now be down to `[0]` for the final row.

+I scratched my head on this one a bit before setting up an inverse `for` loop to count backward through the subarrays.
+I then set up a separate variable to track the increasing index position within the subarray and added the value at these two indexes to the running total.

+#### Finding the Difference

+Finding the difference was pretty simple.
+I initially started to construct a 3rd function, but soon realized that wasn't really necessary and just wrote it as two lines of code and a return.
+The first line finds the value of the difference between one value and the other.
+As this could be a negative result, I then added one more line of code to use the built-in `Math.abs` method to assign the absolute value of the difference to my final variable.
+Lastly, I returned the variable.

 ### What I Learned
+I got to use the `Math.abs` method for the first time in one of these algorithms.
+I wasn't surprised to find that JavaScript had it built in.

+I also practiced using a reverse for loop, something I had seen once or twice but hadn't constructed myself.

 ### How to Improve This Code

+#### Single Loop
+I wasn't sure how to get to the subarray value directly so I set up some variables to represent the subarrays.
+I also set up two distinct for loops for my solution.
+I found a simple solution to this problem that another user posted where they only used a single for loop.
+In this solution, they had a running total of the difference, finding the difference line-by-line and summing up that difference through the whole matrix.
+They were able to solve the problem with about 1/5th of lines of code that I wrote.

+#### Big O Notation
+As far as time complexity, my solution was `0(n)` because the two functions are independent.
+Thus, the time complexities of their loops don't add up.
+The simple arithmetic at the end has a constant time complexity.